dennisss/dacha/pkg/rpi/imager/index.md

 The imager assumes that the image being written has 2 partitions (first being the boot partition and second being a BTRFS root partition).

 TODO: Need to add support for re-imaging a system that already has data:
-- Need to preserve the host name, machine-id
+- Need to preserve the host name, machine-id, ip address, custom services
 - Need to preserve some data in directories like `/opt/dacha/`
-- Need to preserve the SSH host keys
+- Need to preserve the SSH host keys (both the server private key and user public key)
+- Custom network interface rules